corefixhq/docs/docs/standalone-usage.md

-# DeepTraq Scanner — Standalone Usage
+# CoreFix Scanner — Standalone Usage

-Run the DeepTraq security scanner directly on any machine with Docker installed.
+Run the CoreFix security scanner directly on any machine with Docker installed.
 No installation beyond Docker is required.

 ---